rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Business Rules

 - User must be authenticated
-- Can only see audit logs for your own company
+- Can only see audit logs for your own organization
 - Default time period is 30 days if no start date provided
 - Start date must come before end date
 - Default limit is 1,000 records, maximum is 10,000
-- Administrators see all company audit logs
+- Administrators see all organization audit logs
 - Regular users only see logs for resources they have access to
 - Entity type filtering is optional
 - Sensitive operations masked for non-administrators